A high octane evening of crowdfund investment opportunities

 1. It’s scary to be in a new place.
 Doing new things, outside of a comfort zone that may have previously been full of support, is scary.

-2. Most of your previous contacts become useless because they were part of that former comfort zone, that former life.
+2. Most of your previous contacts become useless after changing career because they were part of that former comfort zone, that former life.

 3. It’s difficult to achieve a target daily pay rate, so do what comes up that looks like it would be good to be involved with.

-4. But don’t forget that time is your most precious asset, particularly if starting a new enterprise later in life.
+4. Don’t forget that time is your most precious asset, particularly if starting a new enterprise later in life.

 5. Reconsider the people who you know.
 Build connections among a new group of people who are going to be able to help you.